Suppression of scalar power on large scales and associated bispectra: Evaluating the scalar bispectrum

 Since it involves only slow roll, the hard cut-off model~(HCO) provides a simple situation to evaluate the scalar bispectrum analytically.
 In this section, we shall compare the analytical results in this case with the corresponding numerical results to highlight the accuracy of our numerical computations in situations wherein the initial conditions for a range of modes are imposed on super-Hubble scales.

 It is well known that in slow roll, it is the first, second and the third bulk terms, viz. $G_{_{C}}(\vk_1,\vk_2,\vk_3)$ with $C=\{1,2,3\}$, that contribute significantly to the bispectrum.
-These bulk terms are characterized by integrals of the form [cf. eqs~.(\ref{eq:cG})]
+These bulk terms are characterized by integrals of the form [cf. Eqs~.(\ref{eq:cG})]

-with the modes $f_k$ given by eq.~(\ref{eq:fk-hco}) in the case of HCO.
+with the modes $f_k$ given by Eq.~(\ref{eq:fk-hco}) in the case of HCO.
 Since the initial conditions are imposed on super-Hubble scales for a range of modes, apart from these bulk terms, we also need to evaluate the contributions due to the boundary terms viz. $G_{_{C}}(\vk_1,\vk_2,\vk_3)$ with $C=\{7,8,9\}$.
 While the boundary terms are straightforward to evaluate as they involve no integrals, one finds that the above-mentioned integrals are easy to calculate as well.

-Note that, in the above integrals, we have introduced the cut-off in the democratic (in $k_1$, $k_2$, $k_3$) manner that we had discussed earlier.
-In figure~\ref{fig:G-hco}, we have compared the analytical results for the different contributions to the bispectrum with the corresponding numerical results in the equilateral limit.
-To arrive at the numerical results, we have worked with the quadratic potential~(\ref{eq:qp}) and have started the evolution on the inflationary attractor, as we had described in subsection~\ref{sec:hco} wherein we had discussed the scalar power spectrum arising in the model.
+Note that, in the above integrals, we have introduced the cut-off in a democratic (in $k_1$, $k_2$, $k_3$) manner that we had discussed earlier.
+In Fig.~\ref{fig:G-hco}, we have compared the analytical results for the different contributions to the bispectrum with the corresponding numerical results in the equilateral limit.
+To arrive at the numerical results, we have worked with the Starobinsky potential~(\ref{eq:sm1}) and have started the evolution on the inflationary attractor, as we had described in Subsec.~\ref{sec:hco} wherein we had discussed the scalar power spectrum arising in the model.